Chacaponquin/chaca/README.md

 ## Custom Schema Fields

-If none of the defined schemas are useful you can create your own schemas with the `defineSchemaField` method.
+If none of the defined schemas are useful you can create your own schemas with the `schemaField` method.

 ```ts
 import { chaca } from "chaca";